chen7david/jwt-rsa/README.md

 # jwt-rsa
-wrapper that combines jsonwetokens and node-rsa in one simple interface,
+wrapper that combines json-web-tokens and node-rsa in one simple interface,

 #### Getting Started